Search

 Last updated -

 Fred Funk is no stranger to the podium at Challenge Kaiserwinkl-Walchsee – a tough, but stunning, middle distance race in Austria’s Tirol region.
 Having grown up just 15km away over the border, Kaiserwinkl is pretty much a hometown race for Funk.
-And for the last 3 years, he’s been on a winning streak – taking the top step on the podium on a course that plays to his strengths.
+Every time he’s raced there, he’s been on the podium – including a three year winning streak from 2021-2023.

-Fresh off the back of his 2nd place finish at Challenge The Championship, we caught up with Fred to get his top tips for age groupers set to toe the start line at Challenge Kaiserwinkl-Walchsee this June.
+We caught up with Fred, currently ranked #15 in the world, to get his top tips for age groupers set to toe the start line at Challenge Kaiserwinkl-Walchsee this June.

 Is it better to race on a road bike or a TT bike on such a hilly course?